APEX Award Winners

 McLean, VA

 “Few professions offer a perspective on the world as unique as the one experienced from the flight deck.
 Whether chasing the sun across multiple time zones through a maze of towering cloud formations or watching the hustle and bustle of cities from thousands of feet above, airline pilots observe the beauty of our planet in a way that few others do.
-The ALPA’s 14th Annual Pilot Photography Issue captures this awe-inspiring view, pairing breathtaking cockpit imagery with majestic profiles of the aircraft themselves.
+The ALPA’s 14th Annual Pilot Photography Issue captures this awe-inspiring view, pairing breathtaking cockpit imagery with majestic profiles of the aircrafts themselves.
 The issue serves as both a tribute to the profession and a vivid reminder of the wonder and reward found in a life spent above the clouds.”

 2025 Masters Journal